 Polystyrene is a polymer of monomers known as styrene.
 Manufactured in many different forms, each of which has different functions, polystyrene is a great plastic product.
 It makes tough plastic for utensils, furniture and cabinets for television sets and monitors.
 It is an excellent insulator, moldable and light in weight and is made rigid and transparent.

 You would find polystyrene plastics everywhere; at home, in the office, medical industry, shipping, and packaging.
+Our plastic vials, plastic jars and hinged-lid boxes are made of polystyrene.

 This polymer of polypropylene monomers has many diverse uses.
 It is used to make plastic bags, plastic containers, hinged-lid containers, pharmacy vials, plastic jars, and storage for liquids or solids.